 Coco Peru Travel does a great and really cheap deal for the inca jungle trek to machu pichu, I think it was $150 for everything.

-Have a great time! almost 2 years ago
+Have a great time! over 2 years ago

 We have just returned from Peru.
 As of July 1st they have changed the requirements for entry into MP and now everyone must enter in one of two waves.
 The first is from around 6 am to noon and the second is from around noon to 430.
 They do not actually rush anyone out at noon, but they do have circuits in place (three of them) that you must follow.
 If you get off the path or try to go the other way on a one way path they will whistle at you and call you back.
 There are guides waiting at the bottom offering tours for around 30 soles and guides at the entrance offering the same.
 You can go in without a guide, you just have to stick to the circuit.
 You can also exit at least once and come back in if you want to do a different circuit.